At a Glance

 Highlight Relevant Skills: In your application, clearly outline your familiarity with hardware description languages like VHDL and Verilog, as well as any experience with simulation and synthesis tools such as ModelSim or Synopsys.
 This will show the company you have the technical skills they are looking for.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+Proofread Your Application: Before submitting your application, take the time to proofread it for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism, which is crucial for a role in hardware engineering.

 How to prepare for a job interview at Enterprise Recruitment Ltd